Luis Arraez Player Props: Marlins vs. Orioles

 Luis Arraez At The Plate

-- Arraez has an OPS of .899, fueled by an OBP of .432 to go with a slugging percentage of .467.
-All three of those stats lead Miami hitters this season.
+- Arraez has an OPS of .911, fueled by an OBP of .437 to go with a slugging percentage of .475.
+All three of those stats rank first among Miami hitters this season.

-- He ranks first in batting average, first in on base percentage, and 48th in slugging among qualified hitters in MLB action.
+- Among qualified batters, he ranks first in batting average, while his on-base percentage ranks first and he is 39th in slugging.

-- Arraez has reached base via a hit in 71 games this season (of 87 played), and had multiple hits in 35 of those games.
+- Arraez has picked up a hit in 72 of 88 games this year, with multiple hits 36 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.